 Core Business Process

 FC Platinum Holdings (PVT) LTD is committed to the implementation of a planned and systematic recruitment policy that avails equal employment opportunity.
-It specializes in providing and supplying skilled and unskilled labour to clients.
-Its employees are assigned to clients for a fixed duration.
+Its core competence lies in the provision of skilled and unskilled labour to clients.
+Its employees are assigned to clients for a fixed duration a determined by the customer.
 FC Platinum aims to be the leading labour broker in Zimbabwe; serving the needs of clients across all industries and providing employment for the nation’s citizens.

+Core Business Indicators

+Contract

+Agreed Rates

+Labour Requests

 Labor Request Management

-Labour request – relates to a official order from a customer with specific details and specifications of the type of labour required.
-It specifies the following;
+Labour request – relates to an official order from a customer with specific details and specifications of the type of labour required.
+It details the following;

-management is the process of soliciting employees and managing the entire recruitment process by the FC platinum Human Resources department.
+Job

+Grade

+Duration

+Number of Labour required

+Work Station

+Cost Centre

 The request can either be for a new employee or employee renewal.New employee is a worker who hasn’t worked for FC Platinum before and a renewal is an employee who has worked for FC Platinum and is present in the FC Platinum past workers labour pool.

+Labour request Management relates to the process where by Labour requests are received from the customers by HR Assistants and updated into the system.
+When the Labour requests are loaded, they are automatically assigned Labour Requests numbers that can be referenced to when recruiting.

 There are two types of requests i.e. Labor broking labor request and admin labor request.